E-commerce

 User testing, A/B testing and data culture

 Design is validated with real users (moderated tests, session recordings) and controlled experiments when volume allows.
-For the framework: importance of CRO and measurement in your usual analytics tools.
+For the framework: the importance of CRO and measurement in your usual analytics tools.

 Prioritization